tmagcaya/Internship-Bootcamp/content/testimonials.md

 | **Cohort 2** | **75%** | 4 students | 3 secured internships |
 | **Cohort 1** | **50%** | 4 students | 2 secured internships |

-> \+ Many success cases among Tier 2 participants.
+> \+ Many success cases among Tier 2 as well.

 ### 📊 Testimonials

-"I got an unpaid offer.
-The experience was amazing, it taught me a lot, weeks were really well planned out.
-Gave me a lot of strategies.
-I loved being able to have one on ones."
+"I secured my first research opportunity thanks to the bootcamp.
+The weekly sessions and mentorship were extremely practical, everything from resume feedback to interview preparation gave me the confidence to stand out.
+Talha’s personal advice and care for his students made a huge difference in helping me prepare and understand what recruiters are really looking for.
+I walked into my internship interviews feeling prepared and walked out with an offer.
+As a student early in my career, this experience was invaluable and I’m really grateful for the support."
 **- Grasshopper, Cohort 3** | 🔬 *University Research Internship in AI/ML* | 📄 *Published AI Paper*

 "Offer from TAMU-CC AgTech REU.
 The experience was absolutely amazing, there was never a week or session I felt was being wasted.
 With the bootcamp having plenty of industry mentors and experts come in to provide resources alongside Talha, I was always excited to see who I can connect with and take the next step in my career with each and every week.
 Talha's own experience with REU's gave a niche personal touch that is hard to find elsewhere.
 His expertise was incredibly invaluable, sitting with me for up to an hour prepping for my interview 1-on-1 prior to my offer.
 I don't know if I would have secured the offer without him.
 Overall, I loved the program and am very thankful for my internship opportunity from this bootcamp, especially as a freshman with no prior internships."